Applying for the Loan

 Applying for Aid

 Students are encouraged to begin the financial aid application process in conjunction with their admissions application.
 Although a financial aid award cannot be made until a student is accepted, all necessary paperwork will be on file to expedite the awarding process upon acceptance.
-Students interested in borrowing a Graduate PLUS Loan should complete the Free Application for Federal Student Aid (FAFSA) as soon after January 1 as possible or when the previous year’s taxes are completed.
-Central Financial Aid suggests submitting the FAFSA by March 15 to ensure timely processing and arrival of funds for the fall semester.
+Students interested in borrowing a Graduate PLUS Loan should complete the Free Application for Federal Student Aid (FAFSA) as soon after October 1st as possible or when the previous year’s taxes are completed.
+Student Financial Aid suggests submitting the FAFSA by March 15 to ensure timely processing and arrival of funds for the fall semester.

 The FAFSA may be submitted one of two ways.
 The student may fill out the paper application or complete the FAFSA online.
 Submitting the FAFSA online greatly reduces the processing time of the application and requires the submission of a signature page.

 Early submission of applications helps to ensure the arrival of funds by the final payment deadline.
-It also allows for necessary information to be available when Central Financial Aid begins the awarding process.
+It also allows for necessary information to be available when Student Financial Aid begins the awarding process.

 Where can I Find More Information?